How to use this checklist

 Protect the deposit in a government-backed scheme

-If you take a tenancy deposit, you must protect it in one of the three government-backed schemes (DPS, MyDeposits, or TDS) within 30 days of receiving it.
-You must also serve the prescribed information on the tenant.
+If you take a tenancy deposit, you must protect it in a government-backed scheme within 30 days and serve the prescribed information on the tenant.

 Right to Rent